 In addition to these quarterly revisions there are annual revisions on the hours worked from the WTA which also means revisions in the IPC.
 The structural data is first available more that 15 months after the year of reference, and the revisions will therefore cause revisions to the WTA and hence the IPC over two years back in time.

-The mean absolute revision (MAR) is calculated being 1,93 and the mean revision (MR) is calculated being 0,51 for the time series index Total construction.
+The mean absolute revision (MAR) is calculated being 2,14 and the mean revision (MR) is calculated being 0,56 for the time series index Total construction.
+The size of the revisions is calculated on the basis of data for the previous base year (2015), as it requires a certain number of observations in the new base year (2021) before it is possible to calculate

 18.1.
 Source data

-The IPC is based on WTA, which are exclusively based on existing data sources, which are subsequently converted to the concepts used in the WTA.
+The IPC is based on WTA, which are mainly based on existing data sources, which are subsequently converted to the concepts used in the WTA.
+The most recent month is forecast using the

 18.2.
 Frequency of data collection